MatteoIorio11/IRS/lab1/composite_behaviours.md

 ```

 ### PhotoTaxi
-The phototaxi logic involved the use of the light sensors, more in particular I have grouped all the sensors into 4 different groups, where each one of the has exaclty 6 different sensors.
+The phototaxi logic involved the use of the light sensors, more in particular all the robot's sensors are grouped into 4 different groups, where each one of the has exaclty 6 different *sensors*.

 ![groups](./images/groups.png)